eypacha/pixelrealms/README.md

 # PixelRealms — Game Mechanics

-**PixelRealms** is a prototype for exploration and turn-based encounters built on a procedurally generated terrain.
+**PixelRealms** is a prototype for exploration and turn-based encounters on a procedurally generated terrain.
 The world is created using a midpoint displacement heightmap and explored screen-by-screen using a deterministic seed.
-This document explains the game's mechanics and points to the key files in the codebase.
-It intentionally omits installation and run instructions.
+This document explains the game mechanics and points to key files in the codebase.
+Installation and run instructions are intentionally omitted.

 Summary
-- Genre: Exploration with simple turn-based encounters.
+- Genre: Exploration with turn-based encounters.
-- Generation: 2D procedural terrain using midpoint displacement; the visible canvas is a window into that generated grid.
+- Generation: 2D procedural terrain using midpoint displacement; the visible canvas is a window into the generated grid.
 - Goal: Explore, discover points of interest (POIs), collect loot, and survive encounters.

 Core Mechanics
-- Terrain: Heights are produced by `midpointDisplacement2D`.
-The canvas is painted from the generated heightmap using the current `seed` and `worldOffset`.
+- Terrain: Heights are generated with `midpointDisplacement2D`.
+The canvas is painted from the heightmap using the current `seed` and `worldOffset`.
 Height ranges map to water / sand / land / mountain colors.
-- Seed & tiles: Changing the `seed` or shifting `worldOffset` yields different world regions deterministically.
-The UI exposes a `Seed` input and a `Random` button for quick experimentation.
+- Seed & tiles: Changing the `seed` or shifting the `worldOffset` reveals different regions of the world deterministically.
+The UI allows seed changes and quick randomization.
-- POIs: Each tile (world chunk) deterministically spawns POIs (e.g., Wizards, Dark Knights).
+- POIs: Each tile deterministically spawns POIs (e.g., wizards, dark knights).
 Approaching a POI marks it as discovered and immediately awards its loot (coins and sometimes a potion).
-- Encounters: After each valid movement, the player runs a probabilistic check (`ENCOUNTER_RATE`, default 0.1) that may trigger a combat encounter.
+- Encounters: After each valid movement, a probabilistic check (`ENCOUNTER_RATE`, default 0.1) may trigger a combat encounter.

 Player & Stats
 - Health (HP): `INITIAL_HEALTH`.
-Reaching zero sets `gameOver`.
+Reaching zero ends the game.
-- Strength / Defense: Modify damage dealt and received.
+- Strength: Influences damage dealt.
+- Defense: Reduces damage received proportionally.
+Damage calculation uses a formula considering attack, defense, and a random modifier, with a minimum damage of 1.
+Hit probability depends on attack and defense.
+- Cover: The "cover" action multiplies defense by a fixed value (`COVER_DEFENSE_MULTIPLIER`) for several turns (`COVER_DEFENSE_TURNS`).
+- Enemies: Some enemies may have special abilities (e.g., freezing the player).
 - Coins / Inventory: Earned via POIs and combat loot.
-Potions are consumables that heal during combat.
+Potions heal during combat.

 Movement & Controls
 - Movement: Arrow keys (`ArrowUp`, `ArrowDown`, `ArrowLeft`, `ArrowRight`) move the player across the canvas.